boboyevum/circle_ranking_algorithm/README.md

 1. **Data Fetching:**
    - Used `scripts/fetching.py` to pull raw post data from the source.
 2. **Data Processing:**
-   - Cleaned and normalized the data with `scripts/processing.py`.
+   - Cleaned the data with `scripts/processing.py`.
 3. **Exploration:**
    - Explored the data in `notebooks/exploration.ipynb` to understand post engagement, recency, and other patterns.
 4. **Scoring & Ranking:**